Tunica people: Mouth of the Yazoo 1682–1706

 The French established a mission among the Tunica around the year 1700, on the Yazoo River near the Mississippi River in the present-day state of Mississippi.
 Archaeological evidence suggests that the Tunica had recently migrated to the region from eastern Arkansas, in the late 17th century.
 Father Antoine Davion was assigned as the missionary for the Tunica, as well as for the smaller tribes of the Koroa, the Yazoo, and Couspe (or Houspe) tribes.
 Unlike the northern tribes with which the French were familiar, the Tunica (and the nearby Taensa and Natchez) had a complex religion.
 They had built temples, created cult images, and had a priest class.
 The Tunica, Taensa, and Natchez retained chiefdom characteristics, such as a complex religion and, in the case of the Natchez, use and maintenance of platform mounds, after they had disappeared elsewhere.
+Paul du Poisson reported that regional tribes such as the Taensa and Natchez kept an eternal flame in their villages, and that when it went out, they would visit the Tunica to replenish it.

 Several characteristics linked the Tunica to groups encountered by de Soto: their emphasis on agriculture; cultivation by men rather than women (as de Soto noted when describing Quizquiz); trade; and manufacture and distribution of salt, a valuable item to both native and Europeans.
 The trade in salt was an ancient profession among the Tunica, as evidenced by de Soto's noting salt production when visiting the village of Tanico.
 Salt was extremely important in the trade between the French and the various Caddoan groups in northwestern Louisiana and southwestern Arkansas.
 Scholars believe the Tunica were middlemen in the movement of salt from the Caddoan areas to the French.